 A Plan of Education

 In the early 1800s, the Odawa faced challenges to their way of life.
-To meet these challenges, the Odawa chose three youth to be educated in a western school where they could learn how to read, write and speak English.
+To meet these challenges, the Odawa chose three youth to be educated in a western school.
+They could learn how to read, write and speak English.
 They chose Augustin and his cousins, William Blackbird and Margaret Boyd to attend a seminary school in Cincinnati, Ohio.

 While at this school, Augustin and William had the opportunity to go to Rome, Italy to study.
 If they agreed to go, they would study to be Catholic priests.
-This was very rare at this time and no tribal persons had gone to the Vatican for this purpose before.
+This was very rare at this time, and no tribal persons had gone to the Vatican for this purpose.
 However, William and Augustin believed that this education could help their people avoid a new threat: removal.

 The Fight Against Removal

-During the early 1800s, the American government had a policy of removing tribes from their homelands to lands west of the Mississippi River.
+During the early 1800s, the American government had a policy of removing tribes from their homelands.
 Between 1820 and 1850, hundreds of thousands of natives faced removal to Kansas and Oklahoma.
 It was an extremely difficult time for tribes.
 Many tribal members died from exposure, starvation and sickness during their forced removals west.
 So, the Odawa fought against removal, and Augustin played an important part in the Odawa staying home.

 When Augustin returned from Rome, the Ogeemak (leaders) of the Odawa asked him to help.
-First, they knew Augustin was extremely intelligent and all his years of education were valuable.
+First, they knew Augustin was extremely intelligent.
 At the age of 23, he spoke Anishnaabamowin (his native language), French, English and Latin.
 Also, Augustin could write in English and Latin.
 Therefore, he was chosen to be an interpreter for six different tribes at one of the most important historical events for the Odawa.
 The signing of the 1836 Treaty of Washington D.C.

 The 1836 Treaty of Washington D.C.